khoadev203/scrape-yelp-selenium/README.md

-# Yelp Fusion API Python Code Sample
+# Yelp Fusion API Python Code

 ## Overview
 This program demonstrates the capability of the Yelp Fusion API